Filing for Bankruptcy in North Alabama?

 - Case is approved: If there are no issues with your case, then the court will approve your petition.

 At this point, the next steps will again depend on the chapter that you filed.
 For Chapter 7, your debts will be discharged and you can move forward.
 For Chapter 13, you will need to complete the payment plan, which can last anywhere from 3-5 years.
 Once completed, your debts will be discharged.
-There are also other chapters of bankruptcy available as options for specific cases, such as chapter 11.
+There are also other chapters of bankruptcy available as options for specific cases.

 Considering Bankruptcy?
 Schedule a consultation!